6.3 Faculty Advisers

 6.3.1 Fordham College at Rose Hill & Fordham College at Lincoln Center

 Since first-year students have broad and special advising needs, the deans' offices of FCRH and FCLC annually recruit select faculty and administrators to advise incoming students.
-Each adviser is assigned approximately 15 to 20 freshmen with whom they meet at regularly scheduled times throughout the academic year, both individually and as a group.
+Each adviser is assigned approximately 15 to 20 first-year students with whom they meet at regularly scheduled times throughout the academic year, both individually and as a group.

 Advising sessions cover specific topics such as the core curriculum, study skills, time management, academic honesty, planning a course schedule, college policies, opportunities for excellence at Fordham, and choosing and exploring a major.
-Each semester, all instructors are required to submit midterm assessment grades for their freshman students.
+Each semester, all instructors are required to submit midterm assessment grades for their first-year students.
 Once midterm grades have been compiled, the adviser arranges individual meetings with the students to review their progress.
 The grades are available online for students to view.
-Freshmen are encouraged to meet with their advisers as problems or questions develop during the year.
+First-year students are encouraged to meet with their advisers as problems or questions develop during the year.
 Advisers continue to advise their students until the student declares a major, which normally occurs by the spring semester of their sophomore year.
-At FCLC and FCRH, advising continues formally through the fall of a student's sophomore year, unless a student declares their major earlier; in such a case, the formal freshman advising concludes at the end of the student's freshman year.
+At FCLC and FCRH, advising continues formally through the fall of a student's sophomore year, unless a student declares their major earlier; in such a case, the formal first-year advising concludes at the end of the student's first year.